Ultrametric analogues of Ulam stability of groups: -stability

 We saw in Example \ref{ex:npa} that normed $\K$-amenable groups are $\GGL(\oo)$-stable when $\K$ has characteristic $p$.
 The following example completes the picture:

-\begin{example} Let $\K$ be a non-Archimedean local field of characteristic $0$, and let $\Gamma$ be a normed $\K$-amenable group \cite[Definition 1.1]{mio}.
-Then $\Gamma$ is uniformly $\GGL(\oo)$-stable, with a linear estimate: indeed such groups are characterized as being locally finite and with a bound on the order of their finite $p$-subgroups \cite[Theorem 6.2]{mio}, and so they are virtually $p$-free by Example \ref{ex:locfin:vpfree}. \end{example}
+\begin{example} Let $\Gamma$ be a normed $\K$-amenable group \cite[Definition 1.1]{mio}.
+Then $\Gamma$ is uniformly $\GGL(\oo)$-stable, with a linear estimate: indeed such groups are characterised as being locally finite and with a bound on the order of their finite $p$-subgroups \cite[Theorem 6.2]{mio}, and so they are virtually $p$-free by Example \ref{ex:locfin:vpfree}. \end{example}

+The stability of finite groups can be pushed further to the following result, which will be used in the next section.

+\begin{corollary} Let $\Gamma$ be a countable direct sum of finite groups.
+Then $\Gamma$ is pointwise $\GGL(\oo)$-stable. \end{corollary}